MarekJanu/front-end_project/README.md

+## Intruduction

-Hello and welcome to my new fron-end project version of NC-News.
+Hello and welcome to my new fron-end project of a news app.

-It is avaliable online now:
+The app is available online under this link:

 https://main--marekfeproapp.netlify.app/

-More will come soon...
+This is